Drive sales on autopilot with ecommerce-focused features

 Omnisend is a complete email marketing solution tailored for ecommerce businesses.
 It offers multiple tools that can help you improve your email open rates, such as email list cleaning, automation, email warm-up, and audience segmentation.

-Here’s a breakdown of Omnisend’s robust tools that improve and maintain email open rates:
+Here’s a breakdown of Omnisend’s advanced tools that improve and maintain email open rates:

 The bigger picture: Beyond email open rates

-As mentioned previously, email open rates do not paint a complete picture of campaign success.
-High open rates do not always mean greater returns.
+As mentioned, email open rates do not paint a complete picture of campaign success.
+High open rates don’t always mean greater returns.

 Although open rate sets the stage for tracking content relevance, there are other critical email marketing metrics every ecommerce business must track, including engagement metrics like conversion, click-through, unsubscribe, and cart abandonment rates.
-Also, transactional metrics include the average order value, revenue generated per email, and the overall email campaign ROI.
+Transactional metrics also include the average order value, revenue generated per email, and the overall email campaign ROI.

 Conclusion